Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Step 2.
 Notice requirements

-As per EPEA, the public must be notified of all approval applications.
+As per the EPEA, the public must be notified of all approval applications.
 Anyone affected by an application may explain their concerns to the director in writing.
 The public may also appeal approval decisions.

 Waiving notice